KasunDon/KasunDonBlog/README.md

 Wordpress based personal blog hosted on docker

 ## How to run blog
-Execute following command and it'll open up port `80`
+Replace `!!MyBlogUrl!!` placeholder with your site url, then execute following command and it'll open up port `80`.

     `make start`